awwx/hack/readme.md

 * some less ridiculously naive resolution algorithm, once I have a clue as to what the problem domain looks like

+* developing libraries to be used with the hackinator needs to be a lot less terrible

 * either accept a source code file being listed more than once in the recipe or at least display an understandable error instead of complaining about conflicting load order